 In February/March 2020 I walked down the west coast of Tasmania from Strahan to Melaleuca.
 A good balance of difficult, dangerous, and beautiful.
-Chapman sold me on the trek in his guide by saying that only one person completes it every three years.
+Chapman sold me on the trek in his guidebook by saying that only one person completes it every three years.
 As anticipated I did not see anyone until the Port Davey track near the end.

 The tour companies in Strahan are not hiker friendly so the only option to get to the beginning of the walk is to hitch a ride with local fisherman.
 I had good luck at the boat dock near the Macquarie Heads campground and was across in less than thirty minutes.

 I took a side trip to the Cape Sorrell lighthouse after being dropped off at the Hells Gates jetty

 After visiting the lighthouse the coastal walking was fairly straightforward to reach Dunes beach